 Are ’roo really cuter than this?

 While their kangaroo cousins hog the limelight, these big-footed, brush-tailed rock-wallabies easily win in the cuteness department: they’re smaller, fuzzier, and they might even pose nose-first for a photo to prove it.
 The name ‘wallaby’ actually comes from Sydney’s Eora Aboriginal People.

 Did you know?
 The brushed-tailed rock-wallaby is often confused with the common swamp wallaby but are smaller, standing shorter than your knee and distinguishable by their unique brush-like tail.

 To lend a much-needed hand to this endangered rock-wallaby after the devastating 2019-20 bushfires, Saving our Species, NPWS rangers and partners delivered more than three tonnes of sweet potatoes, carrots and lucerne to colonies across NSW.

 Check out our live streaming brush-tailed rock-wallaby cam.

 Three-in-one, how could you go wrong?

 Let’s get it out of the way: the platypus is undeniably weird.
-Looking like a Mr-Potato-Head combo of a duck, a mole and a sea otter even the earliest European scientists thought it was a hoax.
-Though may still poke fun of this bizarre-looking little guy, the male platypus gets the last laugh as it’s one of the few venomous mammals, smuggling a stinger on its ankle.
+Looking like a Mr-Potato-Head combo of a duck, a mole and a sea otter, even the earliest European scientists thought it was a hoax.
+Though some may still poke fun of this unusual but cute looking little guy, the male platypus gets the last laugh as it’s one of the few venomous mammals, smuggling a stinger on its back ankles.